Xacrolyte/Website-2/README.md

 Designing a website where people can discsuss ideas ( using python flask, Html, Css, angularjs)

-Currently server in local setup on my own mac
+Currently server is setup locally in my computer

 Some Variables names may not be intitutive as i am still working on the design